The Theatre School > Admission > Undergraduate Admission

 Request InformationSchedule a VisitExplore Our MajorsTuition & Aid

-Begin by submitting an online application to DePaul University and specify your intended major as one of the Theatre School programs.
-(You cannot apply undecided to The Theatre School and you cannot submit more than one application.)
-Within 24 hours of submitting your application, you will receive a confirmation email and access to the Blue Demon Domain - your personalized application status portal.
+Begin by submitting an application to DePaul University and specify your intended major.
+(You cannot apply undecided to The Theatre School or submit more than one application.)
+Within 24 hours, you will receive a confirmation email and access to the Blue Demon Domain - your personalized application status portal - and prompted to begin the audition or interview process for your intended major.
+To monitor the status of your application, log into the Blue Demon Domain.
+It is the responsibility of the applicant to ensure all materials are received before the deadline.

 Start Your Application